TheEdoRan/next-safe-action/website/docs/execution/hooks/usestateaction.md

 1. Define a new stateful action called `statefulAction`, that takes a name as input and returns the name you just passed, as well as the previous one (if any).

 Note two important things:
-  1. We use the [`zod-form-data`](https://www.npmjs.com/package/zod-form-data) library to generate the input validation schema;
+  1. We're defining an action that will be used as a Form Action, so here we use the [`zod-form-data`](https://www.npmjs.com/package/zod-form-data) library to generate the input validation schema;
   2. We use [`stateAction`](/docs/safe-action-client/instance-methods#action--stateaction) instance method to define the action.
 You **must** use this method, because `useStateAction` hook requires `prevResult` to be the first argument of the Server Action function.
 Using this method also allows you to access the previous action result in `serverCodeFn`, via the `prevResult` property in the second argument of the function:

 ```typescript title=src/app/stateful-action.ts